vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ## Build the Hub Flow

 Now, we build the Hub Flow.
-The goal is to put all the data artifacts together in the right order.
+The goal is to put all the data artifacts together, in the right order.
 The flow is triggered every 90 seconds.
 Here's what happens when it's triggered:

 1. Execute the data source for the capacity value.
 1. Execute the data source for the user-friendly descriptions.
-1. Execute the data flow for joining the data.
+1. Execute the data flow that joins the data.
 1. Add the output of the previous step to an automatically created Hub list.
-(We explained how this works in our [previous article](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html))
+(We explained how this works in our [previous article](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).)

 ![image](/assets/2025-08-08/070.png)

 ## Deploy and monitor

 Next, we deploy our Hub Flow.
-Now, it automatically executes every 90 seconds.
+It executes automatically, every 90 seconds.

 ![image](/assets/2025-08-08/080.png)